Classical Humanities Minor

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-Classics Department course descriptions include:
+Department of Classics course descriptions include:

 - Classical Archaeology (CLAR)